 By analyzing the trends which prevail in the world of modern web design, the following picture emerges:

 - the parallax effect still holds ground being the classics for creating a wow-effect.
 The difference is in the implementation.
-It is not always a simple scroll of text pages separated by windows with visual elements (videos, photos).
+It is not always a simple scroll of text pages separated by visual elements (videos, photos).
 Now a 3D presentation and polygon rotation are based on the parallax effect, which serves as a way to control the image and its viewing angle;

 - interactivity can also be a way to entertain the user on the website.
 Funny game elements can be present on almost any resource — even on the site of a respectable design bureau, as long as the upbeat and cheerful mood, which they cause, is appropriate and consistent with the theme of the resource;